Progress-M

-Progress-M (Прогресс-М, GRAU indices 11F615A55 and 11F615A60), also known as Progress 7K-TGM, is a Russian (formerly Soviet) spacecraft used to resupply space stations.
-It is a variant of the Progress series, originally developed in the late 1980s as a modernized version of the Progress 7K-TG spacecraft.
-The Progress-M incorporated new systems derived from the Soyuz-T and Soyuz-TM spacecraft.
-The 11F615A60 variant introduced further upgrades, including the replacement of analog flight control systems with digital ones.
+Progress M (Прогресс М, GRAU: 11F615A55), also known as Progress 7K-TGM, is a Russian (formerly Soviet) uncrewed cargo spacecraft used to resupply space stations.
+It is a variant of the Progress series, developed in the late 1980s as a modernized version of the Progress 7K-TG spacecraft.
+Progress-M incorporated improved systems derived from the Soyuz T and Soyuz TM crewed spacecraft.
+The Progress M-M (GRAU: 11F615A60) introduced further upgrades, including digital flight control systems replacing earlier analog systems.

-The first 43 Progress-M spacecraft were used to resupply Mir, with later missions supporting the International Space Station (ISS).
-A total of 87 Progress-M spacecraft were launched, 67 of the older 11F615A55 model and 30 of the newer 11F615A60 version.
-One spacecraft, Progress M-12M, was lost in a launch failure in August 2011.
-Another, M-27M, launched on 28 April 2015 but lost communication and control shortly after reaching orbit and re-entered Earth's atmosphere and burned up.
+The first 43 Progress M spacecraft supported Mir, with later missions servicing the International Space Station (ISS).
+A total of 87 spacecraft were launched, including 67 of the Progress M variant and 30 of the upgraded Progress M-M. Two spacecraft were lost: Progress M-12M in a launch failure in August 2011, and Progress M-27M, which lost control after reaching orbit in April 2015 and reentered the atmosphere.

-The Progress M1 was a derivative of the Progress-M 11F615A55, optimized to carry more fuel at the expense of dry cargo and water.
-It entered service in 2000 and was retired in 2004.
-A modernized M1 incorporating upgrades from the 11F615A60 variant was scheduled to enter service in 2011, but the program was canceled before its first flight.
+The Progress M1 was a derivative of the Progress M optimized to carry more propellant at the expense of dry cargo and water.
+This reflected operational needs of the ISS, where the Space Shuttle provided large-capacity delivery of dry cargo and water, but could not transport the hypergolic propellants required for the station's propulsion system.
+The Progress M1 entered service in 2000 and was retired in 2004.
+A further upgraded M1-M variant incorporating improvements from the Progress M-M was planned but canceled before entering service.

-The final flight of a standard 11F615A55 was Progress M-67 in July 2009, while the final flight of the 11F615A60 was Progress M-29M in October 2015.
-It's replacement, the upgraded Progress MS spacecraft, flew for the first time in December 2015.
+The final flight of the Progress M variant was Progress M-67 in July 2009, while the final Progress M-M mission was Progress M-29M in October 2015.
+It was succeeded by the upgraded Progress MS, which first flew in December 2015.

-Several 11F615A55 spacecraft were specially modified into "space tugs" to deliver space station modules.
-Progress M-14 and M-38 were modified to deliver VDU attitude control systems to Mir in 1992 and 1998 respectively.
-Progress DC-1 delivered Pirs to the ISS in 2001, M-MIM2 delivered Poisk in 2009, and M-UM delivered Prichal in 2021.
+Several Progress M spacecraft were modified as "space tugs" to deliver station modules.
+Progress M-14 and M-38 delivered VDU attitude control systems to Mir in 1992 and 1998, respectively.
+Later missions supported the ISS: Progress DC-1 delivered Pirs in 2001, M-MIM2 delivered Poisk in 2009, and M-UM delivered Prichal in 2021.